dclavijo45/RickMortyApi/readme.md

-Api rick and morty with flask (mvc)
+Api rick and morty in python using flask (mvc)
 =======

 Get information about [flask]

-Crud using engine MySQL
+Crud using engine SqlAlchemy
 =======

 You can install and run: